Everest 2023

 Beyond these organisations and individuals, Hari is hugely grateful to the 100’s of other individuals who have given a donation via his Crowdfunder, at one of his talks or personally.

-Thank you to everyone who has supported Hari and helped him create history.
+Thank you to everyone who supported Hari and helped him create history.

 LEGACY